stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 03 - Research Ethics and Needfinding.md

 > Müller, H., Sedley, A., & Ferrall-Nunge, E. (2014).
 Survey research in HCI.
 In J. Olson & W. Kellogg (Eds.)
 Ways of Knowing in HCI (pp. 229-266).
 New York: Springer.

-Surveys do not allow for observation of the respondents’ context or follow-up questions.
+Topic: surveys do not allow for observation of the respondents’ context or follow-up questions.
+When conducting research into precise behaviors, underlying motivations, and the usability of systems, then other research methods may be more appropriate or needed as a complement.

 When used appropriately, surveys can help inform application and user research strategies and provide insights into users’ attitudes, experiences, intents, demographics, and psychographic characteristics.